spidasoftware/format/README.md

 ```
 This line is telling the program to format all files with the extension, "java."
 This line is also
 telling the program to use the following command line (after the equals sign) to format the file.
+The verbose line of code within the "$(" and the ")" was used to get the path of the "format" bash script file when
+it was ran.
+Feel free to use this if you decide to place a new formatter in a location that is relative
+to the "format" bash script.

 If you would like to add a new formatter to the program, simply add the extension, an "=", followed by
 the command.